-For 1989 and previous years except 1972, NCHS coded the medical information from copies of the original certificates received from the registration offices for all deaths occurring in those States that were not furnishing NCHS medical data coded according to NCHS specifications.
-In addition, Georgia, Indiana, Maine, and Wisconsin submitted copies of the original certificates from which NCHS coded the medical data for part of the year.
+For 1990 and previous years except 1972, NCHS coded the medical information from copies of the original certificates received from the registration offices for all deaths occurring in those States that were not furnishing NCHS with medical data coded according to NCHS specifications.
 For 1981 and 1982, these procedures were modified because of a coding and processing backlog resulting from personnel and budgetary restrictions.
 To produce the mortality files on a timely basis with reduced resources, NCHS used State-coded underlying cause-of-death information supplied by 19 States for 50 percent of the records; for the other 50 percent of the records for these States as well as for 100 percent of the records for the remaining 21 registration areas, NCHS coded the medical information.
 Mortality statistics for 1972 were based on information obtained from a 50-percent sample of death records instead of from all records as in other years.
-Sampling variation associated with the 50percent sample is described below in the section "Estimates of errors arising from 50-percent sample for 1972."
+The sampling resulted from personnel and budgetary restrictions.
+Sampling variation associated with the 50-percent sample is described in "Estimates of errors arising from 50-percent sample for 1972."

-Fetal-death data are obtained directly from copies of original reports of fetal deaths received by NCHS from State registration offices, except registration offices in New York State (excluding New York City), which submitted Statecoded data in 1989.
-Fetal-death data are not published by NCHS for the Virgin Islands and Guam.
+Fetal death data are obtained directly from copies of original reports of fetal deaths received by NCHS, except New York State (excluding New York City), which submitted State-coded data in 1990.